-You know if you are seeing a recipe here that it must be DELISH, affordable, and easy to make.
-This one is yummy and healthy, too.
+You know if you are seeing a recipe here on In My Own Style that it must be DELISH, affordable, and easy to make.
+This vegetable soup recipe is yummy and healthy, too.

 I love soup – I could live on it, paired with bread – throw in a salad and I am one happy girl.
 I don’t like to fuss in the kitchen at all even when I have the time.
 All you need to do to make this soup is some chopping, stirring, blending – done!

 Before I started making this soup I didn’t know the difference between a parsnip and a turnip.
 Now I do.

 I have learned that adding both a turnip and a parsnip will make the soup taste delicious.

 Add one to any soup recipe and it will give it that delish soup taste – hearty and creamy – but that has no cream in it at all.

 This recipe makes enough to fill 3 big soup bowls.
 If you need more, simply double the ingredients.

 I don’t add salt to the mix since Ed and I like different levels of saltiness – we add our own seasoning at the end.
 I add a seasoning called, Herbamare.
 It is my go-to seasoning for everything.
 Ed adds a Creole seasoning called, Tony Chachere’s.